DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

     eg, https://myappname.herokuapp.com/login

 9.  create a Developer App in Edge with authorization to the OIDC-Core-Product API Product.
-  - set the callback URL to ... for example http://dinochiesa.github.io/openid-connect/callback-handler.html
+  - set the callback URL to ... for example http://dinochiesa.github.io/openid-connect/callback-handler.html, or whatever handler you'd like to use.
   - add a custom attribute, called "logo-url" with value of an url for an image, eg, https://www.marketingtechblog.com/wp-content/uploads/2010/06/example-logo-660x330.png
     This will be displayed to the user at runtime, by the login-and-consent web app when ascertaining consent.

-10. Kick off the login by using http://dinochiesa.github.io/openid-connect/link-builder2.html ... specifying  your org, env, chosen basepath (See step 1), client id from the final step, any nonce and state, the callback url from above, and etc.
+10. Kick off the login by using http://dinochiesa.github.io/openid-connect/link-builder2.html or build your URL manually.
+... specifying  your org, env, chosen basepath (See step 1), client id from the final step, any nonce and state, the callback url from above, and etc.